JoleneMel/HealthBotApp/README.md

 # HealthBotApp
 PLEASE NOT THAT THE GITPAGES IS A WORK IN PROGRESS!
-Fully functional verison coming soon.

 This is my Health Bot App mock up, this was a ton of fun!
 I designed many different designs within a week.